dzhwinter/MITHackthonDetectionDemo/README.md

-# Digits Recognition Demo for MIT-Hackaton
+# Digits Recognition Demo for MIT-Hackathon

 Step 1.
 Start inference server on a machine which `nvidia-docker` is correctly configured.